 I am a broadly trained human geographer who teaches and publishes on corporate social and environmental responsibility, global governance networks, international trade, and diverse economies.
 I am particularly interested in new forms of politics, including corporate campaigns and the overlapping of marketplace and traditional political spheres, and the impact of new governance mechanisms on trade and economic development patterns.
 I have also recently engaged debates on environmental gentrification, specifically focusing on Greenpoint, Brooklyn and how gentrification is affecting environmental activism and the neighborhood’s economic and ecological re-visioning.
-My research has been supported by the National Science Foundation (NSF), the Baldy Center for Law and Social Policy, and the UB Canadian-American Studies Committee.
-For the 2011-2012 academic year, I will be a UB Humanities Institute Fellow and will be pursuing my research on the construction of ethical spaces for the global diamond trade.
+My research has been supported by the National Science Foundation (NSF), the Baldy Center for Law and Social Policy, the UB Humanities Institute, and the UB Canadian-American Studies Committee.

 My current research projects include: